Nithyanandan-lmsace/Magic/docs.md

     - Roles: Select the available roles in the option to assign the user to the selected course context.

 3. **Course role for "Parent" user**:
-    - Disabled: Selecting this option prevents the "Parent" user from assigning system roles.
+    - Disabled: Selecting this option prevents the "Parent" user from assigning roles for the course context.
     - Roles: Select the available roles from the options to assign the 'Parent' user to the selected course.

 4. **Groups**: